abhijeetsatpute/bse-ipo/README.md

 ## Support

-For any questions, feedback, or support requests, please contact [abhijeetsatpute98@gmail.com].
+For any questions, feedback, or support requests, please [contact](abhijeetsatpute98@gmail.com).